PatchKit conquers the gaming world thanks to Chaos Gears’ an architecture review and infrastructure improvement

 The Solution

-The review was carried out in close cooperation with the client and performed in several stages.
+The review was carried out in close cooperation with the client and performed in several stages that comply with AWS Well-Architected best practices to ensure the architecture’s quality.

 1. Kick-off meeting - Our experts verified the client's needs at this stage.
 The consultation allowed us to identify the client’s problems, understand their goals, and recommend the ideal solutions.2.
 Review - Detailed analysis of the client’s current environment using a Well-Architected tool.
 Our Experts performed a detailed review to develop a picture of the current infrastructure state.
 Our role was to go through the recommendations that AWS developed for each of the pillars and explain them in case of customer doubts.
 Then, taking a joint decision on whether the recommendations were important and worth implementing.3.
 Report - Our experts prepared a full report of potential flaws and suggestions.
 We created a remediation plan, with the document including priority ordered risks which experts diagnosed with the estimated time needed to resolve each issue.4.
 Consultation meeting - In cooperation with the client, we defined a strategy and selected significant risks that required resolving.
 We decided to choose and repair only those relevant from the company's operations view.5.
 Remediation - We agreed with the client to implement specific high-risk areas covered by the plan.6.
 Summary of the project and submission of documentation.